 Conspirator: a member of a group of people planning a subversive act

-Fighter jets and military helicopters are overhead.
-There is an ear-splitting bang.
-Nobody moves but some applaud.
-It is cannon fire – the saluting battery for the tourists.
+Fighter jets and military helicopters overhead.
+An ear-splitting bang.
+Nobody moves.
+Applause.
+Cannon fire – the saluting battery for the tourists.

 Chris is seated in the outdoor café at Upper Barrakka Gardens in Valletta.
 He looks up to check that he is understood.
 Then he wipes away the words with the side of his hand.

 ‘He’s finally flipped, Steph.
 I hardly recognised him’ said Nick, putting his forefinger to his temple to signal insanity.

 Steph could see Nick well on Skype.
 Nick Burgess was in a red and white, minimally furnished, hi tech, executive office at Supramax Life’s Chicago HQ.
 Steph was at the breakfast bar in her kitchen in Sheffield, England with a laptop precariously balanced on a pile of books and magazines that were on top of a stool.
 She was sitting, cross-legged, on another stool, wearing a russet blouse, grey suit trousers and no shoes.
 She was eating a slice of toast whilst asking Nick, who she’d never really warmed to, questions about Chris.

 Nick had been ‘shooting the breeze’, as Steph, liked to call it, with her occasional lover, Chris.
 Nick had recently been in Malta on business and called in to see his old friend.
 Tomorrow Steph would be seeing more of Chris’s oldest friends at the ATP World Tennis Finals at the O2 Arena in London.
 They would want to know, some hopefully, whether Nick thought Chris was any closer to death’s door.

 Short open questions would elicit long answers and allow Steph to finish her toast and green tea before she dashed out the door to catch the tram to work.
 It was just after seven o’clock in the morning, UK time.